Introduction

 - Repair and Level: Fix any loose floorboards and fill in gaps or cracks with wood filler.

-- Remove Old Finish: Identify any coatings or treatments that need to be sanded off to ensure the new finish adheres properly.
+- Remove Old Finish: Sand off any old coatings or treatments to help the new finish stick better.

 Sanding Techniques